madyark/MS1-project/README.md

     2. Therefore, a better solution was found with updating the margin numbers for different media queries (for the min-height attribute).

     3. However, the number of media queries had to stop somewhere.
-Therefore users with screen sizes who have height more than 3510px (or 3610px for the 'Sign In' page) will have to enlarge their pages by zooming in.
+Therefore users with screen sizes who have height greater than 3510px (or 3610px for the 'Sign In' page) will have to enlarge their pages by zooming in.

 - The images used in the 'Acquaintance Struggling' section of the 'Help Others' page will sometimes be cropped from the top and bottom on certain screen sizes.